 "It could have been a bad accident, luckily I went on the grass and had no problems or damage.
 But it wasn't exactly an easy comeback.
 I've been in Formula One for a long time, and I've seen and been through a lot.
 So I'm not losing my heart.
 I'm a racer and I want to continue this activity.
 Even though my contract expires at the end of the season, I have good relations with the team".

-Then, about the rumours that he will be at the head of Benetton from 1998, Gerhard responded by saying:
+Then, about the rumors that he will be the head of Benetton from 1998, Gerhard responded by saying:

 "I can't justify myself all my life, someone is passing terrible gossip to that newspaper, and someone will have to pay".

 The German driver thunders against the press.
 New accusations and controversy also involve Ferrari, after Patrick Head's attack:

 "Ferrari has an anti-skating system that the federation has approved.
 In our opinion, it is not regular, but if they have approved it for the Maranello cars, they will have to approve it for us too".

 But Ferrari's sharp response was not long in coming:

 "If they are convinced of what they are saying, they should ask for a technical check on our cars.
 They will see that there is nothing irregular about it".

 Meanwhile, in Paris, Alain Prost is threatening to abandon Formula 1 if the plan to transfer the team that bears his name from Magny-Cours to Satory, near Versailles, is not approved.
 In an interview with the French newspaper Les Echos, the four-time world champion explains that the change of location is a necessary condition for becoming a competitive team capable of fighting for the World Championship.
 The abandonment of Magny-Cours, according to Prost, will not lead to redundancies in the team, where ninety people work, as the Frenchman wants one hundred and fifty: